 - If the pain is isolated to one side, try balancing it out by putting more pressure on the other, sleep on the side with less pain, lean against a wall to lift the weight off the side that hurts.

 - Do not lie down for too long, take short walks, and take breaks in-between.
-This will not only ensure activity, but will also ease pressure off the sciatic nerve and improve blood flow.
+This will not only ensure activity but will also ease the pressure off the sciatic nerve and improve blood flow.

 - Take breaks, and listen to your body.
 No matter the type of exercise remember to take a breather.

 - Sit down between any physically excruciating exercises.